vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/ab-tests/vtex-io-documentation-running-native-ab-testing.md

 ### Step 4 - Finishing the A/B test

-If your test has already reached the time frame you've manually set for it, or if you have already detected a winner during [Step 3](#step-3---interpreting-the-test-results), run the following command in `Master`` to finish the test.
+If your test has already reached the time frame you have manually set for it, or if you have already detected a winner during [Step 3](#step-3---interpreting-the-test-results), run the following command in `master` to finish the test.

 ```sh
 vtex workspace abtest finish